Identifying Berwald Finsler Geometries: -Berwald Finsler geometries

-where $c$, $m$, $n$ are constants appearing in the Finsler Lagrangian (\ref{eq:generalABOm}).
-This example seems to indicate that the theorem found in \cite{Gomez-Lobo:2016qik}, which states that a m-Kropina/VGR Finsler spacetime with 1-form $B=du$ and a Lorentzian metric $g$ of the Kundt type with $W_{i,v}=0$ and Euclidean transverse space is always Berwald, could generalize to Finsler Lagrangians of the $(\alpha,\beta)$-type with 1-form $B=du$ and Kundt metrics with $W_{i,v}=0$ and non-Euclidean transverse space. \end{itemize}
+{\textit{Remark}}.
+The previous examples seem to indicate that the theorem found in \cite{Gomez-Lobo:2016qik}, which states that a m-Kropina/VGR Finsler spacetime with 1-form $b=du$ and a Lorentzian metric $g$ of the Kundt type with $W_{i,v}=0$ and Euclidean transverse space is always Berwald, could generalize to Finsler Lagrangians of the $(\alpha,\beta)$-type with 1-form $b=du$ and Kundt metrics with $W_{i,v}=0$ and non-Euclidean transverse space. \end{itemize}

-On the other hand, Corollary \ref{corr:AB} can be used to find that certain Finsler Lagrangians are Berwald if and only if $\beta$ is covariantly constant: \begin{itemize} \item \textbf{Randers geometry}, $\Omega = \left(1+\sqrt{\frac{B^2}{A}}\right)^2$: For this case \eqref{eq:CDBerwaldAB2} becomes
+On the other hand, Corollary \ref{corr:AB} can be used to find that certain Finsler Lagrangians are Berwald if and only if $\beta$ is covariantly constant: \begin{itemize} \item \textbf{Randers geometry}, $\Omega = \left(1+\sqrt{\frac{\beta^2}{\mathfrak{a}}}\right)^2$: For this case \eqref{eq:CDBerwaldAB2} becomes

-For any non-trivial choice of the tensor components $T^a{}_{bc}$ the term $T^b{}_{ac}\dot x^c \dot x_b$ is quadratic in $\dot x$ and can never cancel the $(\sqrt{A})^{-1}$ term.
+For any non-trivial choice of the tensor components $T^a{}_{bc}$ the term $T^b{}_{ac}\dot x^c \dot x_b$ is quadratic in $\dot x$ and can never cancel the $(\sqrt{\mathfrak{a}})^{-1}$ term.
 Thus it is impossible to make the right hand side of this expression linear in $\dot x$, as it is necessary for a solution to exist.
 Hence the only choice to have a chance to satisfy this equation is to set $T^a{}_{bc}(x) = 0$, which is a known result for positive definite Finsler geometries.

-\item An \textbf{exponential Finsler Lagrangian}, $\Omega = e^{-\frac{B^2}{A}}$: For this case \eqref{eq:CDBerwaldAB2} becomes
+\item An \textbf{exponential Finsler Lagrangian}, $\Omega = e^{-\frac{\beta^2}{\mathfrak{a}}}$: For this case \eqref{eq:CDBerwaldAB2} becomes

 Again it is clear that the last term can never be linear in $\dot x$ for any choice of $T^a{}_{bc}$ since it is impossible that $T^b{}_{ac}\dot x^c \dot x_b$ cancel the different denominators in the bracket simultaneously.
-Hence, as in the Randers case, these exponential kind of Finsler geometries can only be of Berwald type if $\nabla_a \beta_b = 0$, which is a new result. \end{itemize}
+Hence, as in the Randers case, these exponential kind of Finsler geometries can only be of Berwald type if $\nabla_a b_b = 0$, which is a new result. \end{itemize}